krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 evan.schwab@philips.com

-# 1:35, Hub2:  What AI Will Bring to Medicine, and Why Human Experts are Here to Stay
+# 1:35, Hub2:  What AI Will Bring to Medicine, and Why Human Experts are Here to Stay (Hakima Ibaroudene, Southwest Research Institute)

+Lots of potential for AI in supporting doctors and ERs, not nececssarily replacing them.

+SwRI basically had a lot of experience in computer vision appications related to autonomous vehicles.
+They decided to make a pivot: can we use this same machinery for medical imaging applications?

+BreastPathQ Challenge: a case study for AI and human experitise.
+SwRI & UT Health San Antonio place 1st among 100 submissions.
+* 2400 images

+The machine is good at never getting board and getting things mostly right (millions of parameters), however doctors are better at the edge cases.
+Developing a better model was a cyclic process, involving experts routinely...

+Questioner:  A problem w/ an algorithm is that a mistake can hurt many, whereas if a clinician makes a mistake, only one is harmed...
+He said it more eloquently.

 # 2:10, Hub2:  Best Practices in Applied Deep Learning for Digital Pathology Multiplex Image Analysis